 People read all the time.
 It’s not only books or magazines but various info on the Internet, adverts in the streets, in public transport or outside shops.
-However, only minority of readers may know how much time and effort often stand behind a single line.
+However, only a minority of readers may know how much time and effort often stand behind a single line.
 When we easily read a copy feeling comfortable and relaxed, many thanks go to a designer.
-Text arrangement and the aesthetic look of fonts are among designers’ top priorities.
+The text arrangement and the aesthetic look of fonts are among the designers’ top priorities.
 To create effective UI and clear UX designers learn basics of typography science.
 Today’s article covers basic points in typography which every professional designer should comprehend and apply in work.

 Typography is something bigger than just a design technique.
 A Canadian typographer, Robert Bringhurst, in his book The Elements of Typographic Style defines typography as the craft of endowing human language with a durable visual form.
 In addition, typography transforms language into a decorative visual element.

 Typography has a much longer history than the design or the Internet itself.
 First, it appeared approximately in the 11-12 centuries when people invented movable type system.
 A real typography revolution started after the Gutenberg Bible, the first major book printed via movable metal type, which marked the beginning of the age of the printed book in the West.
 The style of type used in Gutenberg Bible is now known as Textualis (Textura) and Schwabacher.

 Nowadays, it is more than just copy printing and organization.
 Commonly, typography is defined as the art and science of font style, appearance, and structure which aims at delivering the aesthetic and easily readable copy to readers.
 Not that long ago, it was a specialized study for editorial office workers but now the science is applied in different spheres and plays a significant role in design.